 - 1/2 cup water

 - Large can French’s Fried Onions

-Pour into a large baking dish and cover with aluminum foil.
-Bake at 350 degrees for 30 minutes.
+- Pour into a large baking dish and cover with aluminum foil.
+Bake for 30 minutes.

-Remove foil and top with remaining cheese and onions and cook for another 3 – 5 minutes or until melting & browning occurs.
+- Remove foil and top with remaining cheese and fried onions and cook for another 3 – 5 minutes or until melting & browning occurs.

 - Serve with a salad and enjoy!